OWASP/www-project-developer-guide/tab_contributing.md

 There are various areas of the guide that have not been started and these need content.
 There are other areas of the guide that have some content which need editing or revising.
-Listed below are the sections and a snapshot of their status - if you feel a section is missing then suggest changes to the structure in a [feature request][feature].
+Listed below are the sections and a snapshot of their status; please contribute where you can.
+If you feel a section is missing then suggest changes to the structure in a [feature request][feature].

 | Section                | Status |
 | ---------------------- | ------ |